isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-treat-fleas-in-the-yard/index.md

 ### Step 11: Wash Pet Bedding, Clothes, and Linens
 Pets are wonderful companions and diligent housekeepers, but their fur isn't 100% convenient.

-You may need to wash your clothes, bedding, and linens (with�hot, & soapy water) more often when pets live with you!
+You may need to wash your clothes, bedding, and linens (withhot, & soapy water) more often when pets live with you!

 To clean pet bedding, clothes, and linens:
 *Step One *